Juashik/juashik.top/README.md

-# juashik.top
+# juashik.dev

-Just a source code for http://juashik.top/
+Just a source code for https://juashik.dev/